Uldyrr/Propositional-Logic-Game/README.md

 # Propositional-Logic-Game
 A 2-player game with fixed size randomized propositional formulas which follow the rules of precedence and associativity.

-Player 1 always starts first and has the end goal of making the propositional formula evaluate to true (T).<br/>
+Player 1 starts first and has the end goal of making the propositional formula evaluate to true (T).<br/>
 Player 2 starts second and has the end goal of making the evaluation become false (F).

 Every player starts their turn by inputting either "y" or "n" depending on if they want to set a variable to either true or false.<br/>